Organizational Culture & the Kanban Maturity Model

 Our approach to organizational culture is as follows:

-• The culture is the way it is because of the decisions and actions of the leaders, and the behavior of the workforce as a consequence of those decisions and actions.
+• The culture is the way it is because of the decisions and actions of the leaders.
+And the behavior of the workforce as a consequence of those decisions and actions.

 • To more easily drive change you desire a liberal, tightly cohesive, high trust culture, and the reality is that you probably don’t have one.